-9011/9012 AUTOMOTIVE TECHNOLOGY 2A / 2B (2 hr)
+9011/9012 AUTOMOTIVE TECHNOLOGY 2A / 2B (2 hr) \

-Prerequisite/Recommendation: Automotive Technology 1A/1B and teacher recommendation.
+Prerequisite/Recommendation: Automotive Technology 1A/1B with a 2.0 and teacher recommendation.

-This Automotive Certification course is designed to reinforce and build upon skills and knowledge attained in the Automotive Technology 1A/1B.
+This Automotive Certification course is designed to reinforce and build upon skills and knowledge attained in Automotive Technology 1A/1B.
 A greater emphasis is placed on methods of repair and service procedures.
 During the year the students will work in groups and practice many diagnostic and repair procedures.
 This course has been approved to meet the MMC senior year math-related credit requirement.

-9013/9014 AUTOMOTIVE TECHNOLOGY 3A BC / 3B BC (2 hr)
+9013/9014 AUTOMOTIVE TECHNOLOGY 3A BC / 3B BC (2 hr) \

-Prerequisite/Recommendation: Automotive Technology 2A/2B and teacher recommendation.
+Prerequisite/Recommendation: Automotive Technology 2A/2B with a 2.0 and teacher recommendation.

 This advanced course will have an emphasis on project-based learning.
 Primary learning units will be Advanced Electrical, Drivability (Engine Performance), Mechanical Unit Repair, Major and Minor Vehicle Diagnosis, Service, and Repair.
-This course has been approved to meet the MMC senior year mathelated credit requirement.
+This course has been approved to meet the MMC senior year math-related credit requirement.